 How to Use ‘Yum History’ to Find Out Installed or Removed Packages Info

 YUM is an interactive, rpm based, high level package manager for RHEL/CentOS systems, it enables users to install new packages, remove/erase old/unwanted packages.
-It can automatically run system updates and does dependency analysis, and also perform queries on the installed and/or available packages plus so much more.
+It can automatically run system updates and does dependency analysis, and also perform queries on the installed packages and/or available packages plus so much more.

 In this article, we will explain how to view history of YUM transactions in order to find out information about installed packages and those that where removed/erased from a system.